A Father's Frustration

 Try our pixel-perfect templates today.

-The Pixel Problem in Music
+The Pixel Problem in Music Notation

-In music, precision is everything.
-If the lines of a staff are off by even a few pixels, they look fuzzy.
-Your printer tries to compensate for this blurriness by using more ink, which results in 'bleeding' on the paper.
-For a young boy trying to learn where to place a G-clef or a quarter note, those fuzzy lines are more than just an eyesore.
-They are a distraction.
+Your printer tries to compensate for this blurriness by using more ink to fill in the fuzzy edges, which results in 'bleeding' on the paper.
+For a young boy trying to learn where to place a G-clef or a quarter note, those fuzzy lines are more than just an eyesore - they are a cognitive barrier to learning.
+I wanted a staff that looked like it had been engraved by a professional music publisher.

 Building a Better Tool Between School Runs